-The overall design intent of the M5 is to allow it to be installed indoors and outdoors.
+The M5 Plus may be installed indoors or outdoors.
 However some considerations should be made before installation may begin.

-Smart Power M5
+Smart Power M5 Plus

-The M5 may be located indoors or outdoors; its chassis is rainproof, and "lawn-sprinkler proof", however, locations exposed to frequent spraying water must be avoided.
+The M5 Plus may be located indoors or outdoors; its chassis is rainproof, and "lawn-sprinkler proof", however, locations exposed to frequent spraying water must be avoided.
 Hot locations, whether indoors or out, are undesirable as they could cause unnecessary over-temperature shutdowns and reduced reliability.
 Outdoors, avoid locations in direct sun; indoors, allow good ventilation and avoid closets or unventilated utility rooms, unventilated sheds, and the like.
 For ventilation purposes allow minimum clearance of 6 inches on each side of the unit.
+For outdoor / wet environments, make conduit connections to bottom plate using raintight or wet location hubs.
+These should comply with the requirements in the Standard for Fittings for Conduit and Outlet Boxes, UL 514B.

-Since the unit is fan cooled, ambient air is drawn into the chassis, and the possibility for dust and corrosion exists.
 In very dusty or salt air environments, indoor installation is desirable.
-Air is drawn into the M5 chassis through the lower set of perforations on the side panels of the chassis, and discharged through the upper openings.
+Since the unit is fan cooled, air is drawn into the M5 Plus chassis through the lower set of perforations on the side panels of the chassis, and discharged through the upper openings.
 Care must be taken to allow at least six inches of free air space on both sides of the unit.
-The cooling fans may require servicing or replacement in the future (average life of fans under typical conditions is 10 years); thus, you should allow at least 17 inches of unobstructed space on the left or right side, and 12 inches on top of the M5 in order to easily remove the fans.
+The cooling fans may require servicing or replacement in the future (average life of fans under typical conditions is 10 years); thus, you should allow at least 17 inches of unobstructed space on the left or right side, and 12 inches on top of the M5 Plus in order to easily remove the fans.

-In the ideal installation, the M5 would be located immediately adjacent to the AC distribution panel(s), the (well-ventilated) battery bank, and the PV array string combiner(s).
+In the ideal installation, the M5 Plus would be located immediately adjacent to the AC distribution panel(s), the (well-ventilated) battery bank, and the PV array string combiner(s).

-The M5 weighs 120 pounds.
+The M5 Plus weighs 120 pounds.
 The mounting bracket (see Figure 5) is designed to safely carry this weight.
 It should be attached to a concrete or masonry wall with suitable anchors and bolts, or with lag screws directly into the wall studs.
-In some installations, a section of /4-inch plywood may be attached to the wall, and the chassis attached to the plywood by means of lag or wood screws.
+In some installations, a section of 3/4-inch plywood may be attached to the wall, and the chassis attached to the plywood by means of lag or wood screws.
 For more information see the section of this manual titled MOUNTING.

 The lower compartment of the power unit contains circuit breakers and wiring points, and is legally an electrical distribution panel.
 The NEC requires that there be three feet of accessible space in front of any electrical distribution panel.
 The unit may be wired from the bottom of the chassis only.
-Wiring to the unit must pass through conduit; metal conduit (EMT, rigid, or liquid-tight with metal jacket) is recommended to improve Electro Magnetic Interferance (EMI) shielding.
+Wiring to the unit must pass through conduit; metal conduit (EMT, rigid, or liquid-tight with metal jacket) is recommended to improve Electro Magnetic Interference (EMI) shielding.